Gadzhi07/tasksExec/README.md

 `delLogs` - if 1 (true) deleting logs will be enabled else if 0 (false) disabled

+## Advantages:
+- save results to a file
+- use bounce exploits
+- beautiful output
+- you can choose the tasks that will be completed
+- good code

 I made this with code from [rocShell](https://github.com/rocketorbit/rocShell) and FortenZz#2561 helped me.